The underlying space tree

 Three patterns cover most operators:

 Leaf shapes (rect, ellipse, petal, text, image) decide the kind from their props.
-A rect with data-bound h emits SIZE(Monotonic.linear(value, 0)) on y; the same rect with literal y and y2 emits POSITION([y, y2]).
+A rect with data-bound h emits SIZE(Monotonic.linear(value, 0)) on y (a free magnitude); the same rect with literal y and y2 emits POSITION([y, y2]).
 Constants (no data-bound dim) emit UNDEFINED — the literal pixel value is handled at layout time by computeAesthetic, not via the underlying-space tree.
+(The old anomaly where a literal-pixel min plus a data size made DIFFERENCE while an absent min made SIZE is gone: both are CONTINUOUS, differing only in their placement/dataDomain — an off-scale pixel min is a difference, an absent min is a free magnitude.)

-Compositional operators (spread, stack, layer, enclose) combine children's spaces. spread({ glue: false }) keeps SIZE composition along the stack direction so a parent can solve for shared scale factors via Monotonic.inverse. spread({ glue: true }) (i.e. stack) sums children's SIZE values into a POSITION([0, sum]) — the operator commits the data-driven extents to a positional axis. layer and overlay-style operators use unionChildSpaces (alignment.ts), which preserves SIZE when every child is SIZE and otherwise unions intervals.
+Compositional operators (spread, stack, layer, enclose) combine children's spaces. spread({ glue: false }) keeps the magnitude along the stack direction so a parent can solve for shared scale factors via Monotonic.inverse. spread({ glue: true }) (i.e. stack) sums children's extents into a POSITION([0, sum]) — the operator commits the data-driven magnitudes to an anchored axis.
+Since the operator/constraint unification, these folds have one home: spread's resolver isdistributeSpaceFold on the stack axis and alignSpaceFold on the cross axis — the same functions the constraint path uses (see The contract). layer and overlay-style operators use unionChildSpaces (alignment.ts), which keeps the symbolic Monotonic when every child is a baseline magnitude (placement: free) and otherwise unions data intervals.
+UNDEFINED children carry no opinion and are ignored throughout, so a fixed-pixel (UNDEFINED) sibling never vetoes the magnitude-preserving path (it would otherwise degrade the union to an unanchored extent).

 Coordinate-transform operators (coord) annotate the resulting space with the transform that will later map underlying positions to display positions, but otherwise pass the kind through.